Authorities confirm body found on NM compound that of missing Clayton County boy

+CLAYTON COUNTY, Ga. - Investigators confirmed a 3-year-old Clayton County boy died on a compound in New Mexico.

-CLAYTON COUNTY, Ga. - Authorities have confirmed human remains found at a desert compound in New Mexico are those of a missing Georgia boy.
+A medical examiner confirmed the remains found on a compound in Taos County, New Mexico were that of Abdul-ghani Wahhaj.

+Siraj Ibn Wahhaj, the boy’s father, was charged after authorities discovered 11 children and three women living in horrible conditions inside the compound.
+Authorities found Abdul-ghani’s remains a few days later.

 [READ: Authorities find remains of child on grounds of New Mexico compound where GA boy last seen]